PseudoDevs/IamGhost/abcmd10.md

-Last updated: 2024-04-05 08:44:38
+Last updated: 2024-04-05 08:45:12
-Random Quote: Listen, you have a choice, okay?
-You can pay up now or bleed to death in court. - Saul Goodman
+Random Quote: I have a tender spot in my heart for cripples, bastards, and broken things.  -  Tyrion Lannister